-Prof. Dr. J. Schutz Former Chief of Ophthalmolo

-Former Chief of Ophthalmology at the Patterson Army Hospital, Ft.
-Monmouth, NJ, USA

-Retired, but still active in publishing articles.
+Prof. Dr. J. Schutz Former Chief of Ophthalmology at the Patterson Army Hospital, Ft.
+Monmouth, NJ, USA Retired, but still active in publishing articles.
 2006-2014 Division of ophthalmology HUG, last years as "Professeur invité".
 Supervision of the "Urgences" and responsible for the academic schedule and continuing medical education and supervision of externs.